TomKeddie/nrf52-id130c/doc/README.md

 ### Connecting to the PCB

 Now that you have extracted the PCB from the housing you can use this image to connect to the board.
-Given this battery operate it is on all the time.
+Given this battery operated it is on all the time.
 Consider disconnecting the battery before soldering for safety reasons.
 You can connect a CMIS-DAP Arm debugger using 3.3v, SWDCLK, SWDIO and GND.
 If you attach the debugger before upgrading you'll find the APPPROTECT is enabled and the debugger can't connect.
 You can fix this by erasing the device.
-Yes APPPROTECT can be bypassed, that is not interesting to us.
+Yes APPPROTECT can be bypassed, that is outside the scope of this project.

 - ![Test points](testpoints.jpg)